Cupra Born Review & Prices

 Step inside the Born and it might be familiar to anyone who has seen a Volkswagen ID3.
 There’s the same central touchscreen, which operates the vast majority of the car’s main functions.

 The digital driver’s display is small, which means the amount of information it displays is somewhat limited.
-There’s enough for the main bits of data that drivers will want to see – speed, driving data, etc – but it feels like it could’ve been a bit bigger to make it more user-friendly.
+There’s enough for the main bits of data that you'll want to see – speed, driving data, etc – and because it moves with the steering wheel, your view of it will never be blocked, a surprisingly common issue in modern cars.

 The head-up display on V2 and V3 trim levels is superb and draws lines on the road to ensure you are going in the right direction and don’t miss a turning.